akvo/rag-doll/readme.md

 For the most reliable operation, reserve two static IP addresses for Rag Doll;
 an internal IP address for Ollama and an external IP address for the Slack API integration.
-There are other solutions, of course, but this is simple and you don't need to edit `.env` every time something rebooted.
+There are other solutions, of course, but this is simple and you don't need to edit `.env` each time something has rebooted.

 if you choose to run everything on the same machine, you don't need to reserve an internal IP address for Ollama, but you still need the external IP address